The Science of Stem Cells: A Comprehensive Guide

 The Unique Properties of Stem Cells

-Stem cells, as defined by the National Institute of Health, are at the crux of the body’s ability to renew and repair its tissues.
+Stem cells are at the crux of the body’s ability to renew and repair its tissues.
 Unlike other cells, they possess two distinct characteristics: self-renewing ability and differentiation potential.
 This means they can replicate indefinitely while maintaining their undifferentiated state, and under certain physiological or experimental conditions, they can be induced to become cells with special functions, such as heart or brain cells.
-A graphic illustration showing the process of stem cell differentiation

 How Stem Cells Self-renew and Differentiate

 Stem cells undergo a process known as cell division to self-renew.
-During this process, they divide into two cells: one identical to the parent cell (a stem cell), and another, a differentiated cell.
+During this process, they divide into two cells: one identical to the parent cell (a stem cell) and another, a differentiated cell.
 The exact mechanisms governing this delicate balance of self-renewal and differentiation remain a topic of ongoing research.

 The Role of Stem Cells in Human Development and Tissue Regeneration